snehapujari1/CrackYourInternship/README.md

-#CrackYourInternship
+#CrackYourPlacement

-45 days challenge for preparing for the upcoming placement and internship season
+60 days challenge for preparing for the upcoming placement and internship season